-Traditional approaches to raising and teaching children are slowly being replaced by whole-child approaches, which are focused more on the child’s well-being and their physical, emotional, and intellectual needs.
+Traditional approaches to raising and teaching children are slowly being replaced by whole-child approaches.
+This holistic development of children focuses more on the child’s well-being and their physical, emotional, and intellectual needs.
 This approach is oriented towards kids completely, making them active participants in their learning process.
 Many learning centres have incorporated this method, and the results they got are overall positive.

-For a better understanding of the method and to even use it with your own children, here are some tips you should know.
+For a better understanding of this method of holistic development of children and to even use it with your own children, follow the tips below.

 Recognize your child’s interests

 Many schools developed a system where they build children’s knowledge based on their interests.
 This means taking some time to recognize what they are passionate about and use that as a foundation for further work.
 The logic behind this is simple.
 Children will learn easier and have better long-term memory if you use terms and props familiar and compelling to them.
 You can apply this to any learning process.
 For example, teach them maths through counting fruit or candy they like or teach them about commitment and dedication by relating it to a sport they are passionate about.

 Create a fun and interactive environment

 Making the child feel at home and comfortable while learning is one of the best tips you can follow.
 There is a term called “affective filter,” and it concerns language learning.
 It means that with a lack of motivation or self-confidence, children learn under stress and inefficiently.
 This can be applied to any learning process or even everyday behaviour because creating an inviting and interactive environment is one of the key steps.
 This will help keep them interested, entertained, and focused.
 Since a lot of the time, they are visual learners and require props to learn better and be active, creating posters, figures or drawings with them will improve their motor and problem-solving skills, as well as expressivity.